dusmcd/mcscript/README.md

 # McScript Interpreter

 I wrote an interpreter for a language that I am calling "McScript".
 The syntax mimics that of basic JavaScript.

-For now, the only thing this language can do is print strings and integers to the standard output.
-It can also store variables in memory for later use and do basic arithmetic.
-This is not intended as a commercial enterprise, but just for fun.
+## Current Features
+- Prints integers and strings to the standard output
+- Basic arithmetic functions (i.e., addition, subtraction, multiplication, and division)
+- Store variables in memory for later use
+- Function declarations and calls (everything that can be done in the global scope can be done inside a function)

 ## How to Use
 - Clone repository to local machine